therishabhsharma03/Ethereum-Deposit-Tracker/README.md

    - Verify that the `TELEGRAM_BOT_TOKEN` and `TELEGRAM_CHAT_ID` are correctly set in the `.env` file.
    - Check that the Telegram bot has permissions to send messages to your chat.

-## **Contributing**

-If you would like to contribute to this project, feel free to open an issue or submit a pull request.
-Contributions are always welcome!

-## **License**

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

-# Luganodes-Task-Ethereum-Deposit-Tracker